danxfisher/MeetEasier/README.md

 ## Updates

+* v0.3.2
+  * Added additional error handling for incorrect credentials.
+The error will now be shown on the front end.
+  * Updated the socket component to stop most ERR_CONNECTION_REFSUED errors from happening.
 * v0.3.1
   * Removed skipped rooms/room blacklist filtering from front end and added to back end.
 * v0.3